Grapefruit Honey-Yogurt Scones

 This recipe had bites of grapefruit, which Alex thought reminded him of gummy candy when he bit into them – tart and chewy.
 I got hints of bitterness in some bites – so I potentially got some pith mixed in with the zest, or some of the membrane included with the grapefruit segments.
 I did like the grapefruit zest sugar on top of the scone, since it browned as the scones baked, but it wasn’t as good reheated.
 The texture was fine – these were very fluffy, moist scones, with an assertive grapefruit flavor.
 I didn’t notice the flavor of honey in the recipe, and the plain, low-fat yogurt I used didn’t do more than milk would to enhance the recipe.
 Greek yogurt as the recipe called for may have made a thicker, richer scone.

 This recipe was fine, but overall, I prefer my recipe.
+I’m not just saying that because I created it.
 My recipe had simpler ingredients (no honey and yogurt was optional), was easier to make since you didn’t have to segment fruit, and had a gentler, more refreshing citrus flavor.
 Anyone who likes citrus can like my recipe.
 This was a decent enough recipe, but you really have to like grapefruit to enjoy the Grapefruit Honey-Yogurt Scones.